-[If the elements of a record Record are not independent from each other, the equation R1 = R2 contains redundant equations.]
+[If the elements of a record $Record\ are\ not\ independent\ from\ each\ other,\ the\ equation\ R1\ =\ R2\ contains\ redundant\ equations.]$

 A type class with an equalityConstraint function declaration is called overdetermined type.
 A record class with an equalityConstraint function definition is called overdetermined record.
 A connector that contains instances of overdetermined type and/or record classes is called overdetermined connector.
 An overdetermined type or record may neither have flow components nor may be used as a type of flow components.
-If an array is used as argument to any of the Connections. functions it is treated as one unit - there is no special treatment of this case - however, there is for connect - see section 9.1.
+If an array is used as argument to any of the Connections.\ functions it is treated as one unit - unlike connect, there is no special treatment of this case, compare section 9.1.